apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 ![](diagrams/traits.png)

-Each Variant record contains exactly one **trait set.** A trait set has a particular type assigned to it which represents the nature of the traits combined within it.
-Some examples are disease, drug response, or physiological measurement.
+Each Variant record contains exactly one **trait set** of a particular type, which represents the nature of the traits combined within it, for example disease or drug response.

-A trait set contains one, or multiple **traits.**
+A trait set contains one or multiple **traits.**

 In turn, each trait has one or multiple **names** (synonyms) assigned to it.

 The diagram above demonstrates all these relationships.
 For a trait set with multiple traits, the rightmost part of the diagram means:
 * “One name per trait” = _every_ trait in a trait set has at most one name;
-* “multiple names per trait” = at least one trait in a trait set has multiple names.
+* “Multiple names per trait” = at least one trait in a trait set has multiple names.